SOUTHERN AFRICAN VETERAN & VINTAGE ASSOCIATION

 Formed in 1968 The Southern African Veteran and Vintage Association (SAVVA) is the Association of Veteran and Vintage Clubs in Southern Africa of which there are forty.
 SAVVA is affiliated to Motorsport South Africa (MSA) the National controlling body for all motorsport in South Africa.
 MSA in turn is affiliated to the Federation Internationale de l’Automobile (FIA) the world motorsport controlling body (FIM).
 SAVVA is the South African representative of the Federation Internationale des Vehicules Anciens (FIVA) the International Historic Vehicle Organisation.
 (IHVO)

 Thus, SAVVA when dealing with Government Departments, Councils and other official bodies, speaks with the combined voice of all our clubs and all their members, with their authority.
-It operates through a Council that is elected annually consisting of a Chairman, Vice Chairman and a Councillor with an alternative representing each club.
-Portfolio Holders are elected to look after the business requirements of the SAVVA.
+It operates through a Council that is elected annually consisting of a Chairman, Vice Chairman and other councillors with an alternative representing each club.
+Portfolio Holders are elected to look after the business requirements of SAVVA.
 These are Treasurer, Dating of Vehicles and Motorcycles, Sponsorship, Motorsport, Insurance and Trophies.

 WHAT WE ARE ABOUT